-Current research indicates that mixing native and non-native plants in a designed landscape increases pollinator habitat.
+Current research indicates that mixing some non-native plants* in a designed native landscape can increase pollinator habitat.

-Mixed native and non-native plants in a designed landscape (i.e., near-native landscapes) are more likely to contain a higher diversity of food resources over longer periods of time for pollinators and, therefore, containing more diverse pollinator communities.
+Mixed native and non-native plants in a designed landscape (i.e., near-native landscapes) can contain a higher diversity of food resources over longer periods of time for pollinators and, therefore, containing more diverse pollinator communities.

-The Lurie Garden is a perfect example of the near-native landscaping concept—functioning as both a visually striking garden and an ecologically vibrant habitat for all types of pollinators and beneficial insects.
-Using the Lurie Garden as an example, you should feel confident mixing native and non-native plants in a designed landscape.
+Lurie Garden is a perfect example of the near-native landscaping concept—functioning as both a visually striking garden and an ecologically vibrant habitat for all types of pollinators and beneficial insects.
+Using Lurie Garden as an example, you should feel confident mixing some non-native and plants into a designed native landscape.

 Pollinators play important roles within the natural world, affecting crop and seed production within numerous important plant groups.
 Common pollinators include bumblebees, native bees, non-native honeybees, moths, and butterflies.
 Even birds, animals, and rain can serve as pollinators for certain plants!
-Horticultural and garden landscapes (i.e., designed landscapes) play an important role maintaining and enhancing pollinator biodiversity.
+Horticultural, designed landscapes, etc. play an important role in maintaining and enhancing pollinator biodiversity.

-There exists a growing body of evidence that mixing native and non-native plants in designed landscapes benefits pollinators.
+There exists a growing body of evidence that mixing some non-native plants* into a designed native landscapes benefits pollinators.

 Among many individuals and agencies there are increasing concerns about the status and trends of pollinator populations.
 Many of these concerns have arisen due to questions about the use of non-native plants in designed landscapes.

-Many homeowners, institutions and businesses, and municipalities have established rules regarding the inclusion of native plants and/or the exclusion of non-native plants in landscapes as a way to support local pollinator populations.
+Many homeowners, institutions, businesses, and municipalities have established rules regarding the inclusion of native plants and/or the exclusion of non-native plants in landscapes as a way to support local pollinator populations.